safesit23/INT214-Statistics/workshop/03-Explore-01.md

 ### C. Pipes Operator in R

+- You need to install and loading `dplyr` package
 - `f(x)` can be rewritten as `x %>% f`
 - In short, this means that functions that take one argument, function(argument), can be rewritten as follows: `argument %>% function()`.
 Ref: [Data Camp](https://www.datacamp.com/community/tutorials/pipe-r-tutorial#howto)